pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 * New FM band from 64 to 84 MHz
 * New MW band from 531 to 1701 kHz for Europe, Africa and Asia
 * The frequency on Display is bigger than the previous version
-* Now the bandwidth sequence is ordered by bandwidth values.
+* Now the bandwidth sequence is ordered by bandwidth values
+* After about 4 seconds, all command buttons are all disabled and the encoder control goes back to the frequency
+* The current status of the receiver will be stored only after 10 seconds of inactivity

 The steps below will guide you to update the firmware of the KIT